-Customer experience design (CXD) is essential as it not only shapes the customer’s experience, but also their brand perception.
+Customer experience design (CXD) is essential as it shapes not only the customer’s experience but also their brand perception.
 How your audience feels about using your product correlates to how they feel about you as a provider.
-Frustration creates frustration, and leads to rejection, while intuitive experiences create positive associations, and lead to appreciation and repetition.
-Telecoms have traditionally fallen behind in CXD but now, for many, it is their greatest avenue for market differentiation.
+Poor experiences lead to frustration, while intuitive experiences create positive associations, and lead to repeat purchases.
+For many industries, CXD provides a unique opportunity for market differentiation.

-What exactly is customer experience design
+What exactly is customer experience design?

 Telecoms and customer experience design: a new differentiator

 Just 14% of network service provider customers were delighted with their last interaction.
-This stems in part from the general perception that quality of service – coverage, speed, performance – should be prioritised over the service’s delivery.
-If the customer’s experience is the bridge between them and your product – or, indeed, your brand – then the quality of the experience is the sturdiness of the bridge, and the pleasure of traversing it.
+This stems from the general perception that companies should prioritise the quality of service – coverage, speed, and performance over the service’s delivery.
+If the customer’s experience is the bridge between them and your product – or, indeed, your brand – then the quality of the experience is the sturdiness of the bridge and the pleasure of traversing it.

 It’s for this reason that telecom companies have been slow to embrace, let alone begin, digital transformation.
-But now the market is much more dynamic, and much more competitive.
-MVNOs have accelerated the transition to digital solutions, and sought to differentiate themselves through improved customer experiences.
+But now the market is much more dynamic and much more competitive.
+MVNOs have accelerated the transition to digital solutions and sought to differentiate themselves through improved customer experiences.

-Why it matters
+Why customer experience design matters

 Poor customer experience design risks residual impact on the portfolio of products.
 And just as negative brand perception is never isolated to one product, the same is true for positive brand perception.
-In reality, however, negative experiences stay with us far longer than positive.
+But in reality, negative experiences stay with us far longer than positive ones.

 Everything is now about the customer because the customer has the power.
 They’re in control of their choice, and there is no shortage of options to choose from.
-If the experience of using your product or service, or interacting with your business, does not match or satisfy their expectations, they are not encumbered by lack of alternatives.
+If the experience of using your product or service, or interacting with your business, does not match or meet their expectations, they are not encumbered by a lack of alternatives.

 The quality of your product is important.
 But it’s not all that’s important – and oftentimes, isn’t even the most important.
 Appearances matter, and how an experience makes us feel determines whether we’ll repeat it.
-We’re emotional creatures, and our emotional brains are quicker than our rational (assuming the experience is rationally better, which isn’t always the case: bad experiences frustrate and waste time).
+We’re emotional creatures, and our emotional brains are quicker than our rational ones.
+(Assuming the experience is rationally better, which isn’t always the case: bad experiences frustrate and waste time).

 Design cannot only target customers; it must revolve around them.
 Truly customer-centric telecoms experiences can significantly boost customer loyalty.
-Empathy is required, and a dose of common sense: if you don’t like the experience of using your product or service over market rivals, neither will they.
+Empathy is required, and a dose of common sense. if you don’t like the experience of using your product or service over market rivals, neither will they.
 They’re not beholden to loyalty, or to stay with a solution that they grow dissatisfied with.

 - Keep it simple, keep it clean.
-Determine the information customers need access to, and don’t clutter their journeys with superfluous prompts or repetition.
+Determine the information customers need access to and don’t clutter their journeys with superfluous prompts or repetition.
 Your app, product or service should feel nice to be a part of – and, like a modern home, minimalist, purposeful and satisfying.